-City Methods: The Contractor agrees that any ideas, (2) concepts, know-how, computer programs, or data processing techniques developed by the Contractor or provided by the City in connection with this Agreement shall be deemed to be the sole property of the City and all rights, including copyright, shall be reserved to the City.
+The Contractor agrees that any ideas, (2) City Methods: concepts, know-how, computer programs, or data processing techniques developed by the Contractor or provided by the City in connection with this Agreement shall be deemed to be the sole property of the City and all rights, including copyright, shall be reserved to the City.
 The Contractor agrees, with respect to Confidential Information, that: (a) the Contractor shall not copy, recreate, reverse, engineer or decompile such data, in whole or in part, unless authorized in writing by the Director; (b) the Contractor shall retain no copies, recreations, compilations, or decompilations, in whole or in part, of such data; (c) the Contractor shall, upon the expiration or earlier termination of the Agreement, destroy (and, in writing, certify destruction) or return all such data or work products incorporating such data or information to the City.

-Employees and Subcontractors: The requirements of this (3) provision shall be binding on the Contractor's employees, agents, officers and assigns.
+(3) Employees and Subcontractors: The requirements of this provision shall be binding on the Contractor's employees, agents, officers and assigns.
 The Contractor warrants that all of its employees, agents, and officers who designated to provide Services under this Agreement will be advised of this provision.
 All requirements and obligations of the Contractor under this Agreement shall survive the expiration or earlier termination of this Agreement.

-(4) Notwithstanding any other provision of this Disclaimer: Agreement, the City is furnishing Confidential Information on an "as is" basis, without any Region/H1B/LV City Contract No. 202158075-00 2/01/2021 - 01/31/2025 DEDO-WD -H1B Grant (gov entities) - 202157826-00 Date template issued by CAO: 2-16-21 15 support whatsoever, and without representation, warranty or guarantee, including, but not in any manner limited to, fitness, merchantability, accuracy and completeness of the Confidential Information.
+(4) Disclaimer: Notwithstanding any other provision of this Agreement, the City is furnishing Confidential Information on an "as is" basis, without any support whatsoever, and without representation, warranty or guarantee, including, but not in any manner limited to, fitness, merchantability, accuracy and completeness of the Confidential Information.
 The Contractor acknowledges and understands that Confidential Information may not be completely free of errors.
 The City assumes no liability for any errors or omissions in any Confidential Information.
 Specifically, the City is not responsible for any costs including, but not limited to, those incurred as a result of lost revenues, loss of use of data, the costs of recovering such programs or data, the cost of any substitute program, claims by third parties, or for similar costs.
 If discrepancies are found, the Contractor agrees to contact the City immediately.

-Β. Open Records: The parties understand that all the material provided or produced under this Agreement may be subject to the Colorado Open Records Act, §§ 24-72-201, et seq., C.R.S., and that in the event of a request to the City for disclosure of such information, the City shall advise the Contractor of such request in order to give the Contractor the opportunity to object to the disclosure of any of its proprietary or confidential material.
-In the event of the filing of a lawsuit to compel such disclosure, the City will tender all such material to the court for judicial determination of the issue of disclosure and the Contractor agrees to intervene in such lawsuit to protect and assert its claims of privilege and against disclosure of such material or waive the same.
-The Contractor will be responsible for any claims, damages, expenses, losses or costs with respect to the Contractor's own actions to protect and assert its claim of privilege against disclosure under this Article including, but not limited to, prompt reimbursement to the City of all reasonable attorney fees, costs and damages that the City may incur directly or may be ordered to pay by such court.
+Β. Open Records: Notwithstanding any other provision of this Agreement, the parties understand that all the material provided or produced under this Agreement may be subject to the Colorado Open Records Act, §§ 24-72-201, et seq., C.R.S.
+In the event of a request to the City or the Contractor for disclosure of such information, the requested-party shall advise the non-requested party of such request in Boulder County/H1B/LV City Contract No. 202158073-00 02/01/2021-01/31/2025 DEDO-WD -H1B Grant (gov entities) - 202158073-00 Date template issued by CAO: 2-16-21 15 order to give the non-requested party the opportunity to object to the disclosure of any of its proprietary or confidential material.
+In the event of the filing of a lawsuit to restrict or compel disclosure under the Colorado Open Records Act, the parties will tender all such material to the court for judicial determination of the issue of disclosure and the parties agree to intervene in such lawsuit to protect and assert their respective claim(s) of privilege and against disclosure of such material or waive the same.
+The Contractor will be responsible for any claims, damages, expenses, losses or costs with respect to the Contractor's own actions to protect and assert its claim of privilege against disclosure under this Article.